frederic-beaupere/rvt_detector/README.md

 # rvt_detector
-Simple python helper for Revit model version and install path detection.
+Simple python helper for Revit models.
+Queries models for version and transmissiondata.
+Queries the OS for installed Revit versions with their path.